GerritCodeReview/aws-gerrit/dual-primary/README.md

 #### Blue/Green deployment

-When a dual-master stack is created, unless otherwise specified, a new EFS is created and a two new empty EBSs are attached to master1 and master2, respectively.
+When a dual-primary stack is created, unless otherwise specified, a new EFS is created and a two new empty EBSs are attached to primary1 and primary2, respectively.

 In a [blue/green deployment](https://en.wikipedia.org/wiki/Blue-green_deployment)